 THE ROLE OF LIGHT

 Weather isn't the only challenge in Minnesota.
 Winter light is minimal and the direction can be downright brutal unless the right steps are taken.
 There are methods to managing this challenge and we will continually analyze and discuss it in detail.
 Special attention will be paid to establishing your Window of Opportunity as the conditions change, as they often do.

 As Benjamin Franklin once said, "An ounce of prevention is worth a pound of cure."
 If we learn the right shutter speed, aperture and focus settings, the need for photo editing should be drastically reduced.
 That said, there are simple ways to enhance your photos without completely ruining authentic spirit of the image.
 We will discuss non-destructive editing technique along with the tools to prevent you from having to sit in front of your computer for longer than you already do.

-AJ Harrison has spent close to 30 years working on his photographic technique.
+Photographer and author of the book The Photographers Guide to Bald Eagles, AJ Harrison has spent close to 30 years working on his photographic technique.
 His award-winning work has been recognized by publications such as National Geographic, Popular Photography, Forbes Magazine and The National Wildlife Federation.
 One of his photographs went viral in 2016 with over 8 million views.
-To date, he has captured over 500,000 photos of bald eagles in the wild.

 Serving as a corporate trainer and director for one of the largest furniture manufacturers in the United States, AJ is able to combine his experience in public speaking and training to provide the highest quality instruction to other photographers in a workshop setting.